Economics of the arts and literature: Hedonic regression

+Repeat-sales regression

+Repeat-sales methods allow following a certain objects sold in at least two distinct moments in time.
+These models use the previous sale prices to estimate the fluctuations in value of a piece of art over a certain time period.
+Thus constructed price index is based solely on previously fetched prices, eliminating the need to select and quantify individual characteristics of artworks.
+Yet, as the index is constructed for multiple sales, it significantly limits the sample and falls prey to selection bias.

 Art market and investment

 Fine art such as paintings are typically sold at auctions.

 Some major financial institutions, banks and insurance companies, have had considerable return rates on investments in art works in the 1990s.
-These rates have not slowed down at the same time as the rates on stock exchanges, in the early 1990s.
+These rates have not slowed down at the same time as the rates on international exchange markets, in the early 1990s.
 This may indicate a diversification opportunity to invest in tangible assets such as art works.
 Apart from this evidence of successful investment, the amount of data available has stimulated study of the market.
 Many works are sold at auctions.
 These transactions are thus very transparent.
 This has made it possible to establish price databases, with prices of some items going back to 1652.
 An intangible gain in terms of pleasure of having a work of art could explain this partly.
 However, before interpreting the figures, it should be borne in mind that art is often exempt of many kinds of taxes.
 In 1986, Baumol made an estimate of an average yearly rate of return of 0.55 percent for works of art, against a rate of return of 2.5 percent for financial assets, over a 20-year period.